-- This publication is for carers of people with moderate to severe dementia. - It includes information that other carers have found helpful. - There is an accompanying DVD Coping with dementia at the back of this publication. - You are not alone there are many people who can, and will, help you according to your individual and cultural needs. - This publication includes tips from other carers about how to live well and look after yourself. - If you have a diagnosis of dementia or care for someone in the early stages then the resources Living well with dementia or Younger people with dementia: living well with your diagnosis are the suggested publications for you.
+- This publication is for carers of people with moderate to severe dementia. - It includes information that other carers have found helpful. - There is an accompanying DVD, Coping with dementia, at the back of this publication. - You are not alone there are many people who can, and will, help you according to your individual and cultural needs. - This publication includes tips from other carers about how to live well and look after yourself. - If you have a diagnosis of dementia or care for someone in the early stages then the resources Living well with dementia, Younger people with dementia and Understanding dementia are the suggested publications for you.